An Adaptive Sampling Sequential Quadratic Programming Method for Equality Constrained Stochastic Optimization: Theoretical Analysis

-We prove convergence guarantees for Algorithm \ref{alg.adaptiveSQP}, where the stochastic gradients employed satisfy Assumption~\ref{ass.stoch_g} and the search directions employed satisfy Assumption~\ref{ass.stoch_linear_system_old}.
+We prove convergence guarantees for Algorithm \ref{alg.adaptiveSQP}, where the stochastic gradients employed satisfy Condition~\ref{ass.stoch_g} and the search directions employed satisfy Condition~\ref{ass.stoch_linear_system_old}.
 Before we delve into the analysis, we discuss the behavior of the merit parameter sequence $\{\bar{\tau}_k\}$, a key component of our algorithmic framework.
-In the deterministic setting (e.g., Algorithm~\ref{alg.adaptiveSQP} with $\gbar_k = g_k$ and $\dbar_k = d_k$ for all $k\in\mathbb{N}$), under Assumption~\ref{ass.main} the merit parameter sequence is bounded away from zero $\{\bar{\tau}_k\} \geq \tau_{\min} > 0$.
-In the stochastic setting, where the gradients approximations employed satisfy Assumption~\ref{ass.stoch_g}, boundedness (away from zero) of the merit parameter cannot be guaranteed.
-However, under the assumption that the iterates generated by Algorithm \ref{alg.adaptiveSQP} converge to a stationary point of \eqref{prob.opt}, the gradient approximation eventually become sufficient accurate, as do the solutions to the linear system, and thus it is reasonable to assume that the stochastic merit parameter value remains bounded away from zero.
-That being said, this is not sufficient to prove strong convergence and complexity guarantees for Algorithm \ref{alg.adaptiveSQP} for the whole merit parameter sequence.
-To this end, we impose an additional technical condition on the gradient approximation and the search direction employed (see Assumption~\ref{assum:stoch_redcond_old} later in the text), and, to the best of our knowledge, prove the first complexity guarantees in this setting.
+In the deterministic setting (e.g., Algorithm~\ref{alg.adaptiveSQP} with $\gbar_k = g_k$ and $\dbar_k = d_k$ for all $k\in\mathbb{N}$), under Assumptions~\ref{ass.main} and~\ref{ass.H} the merit parameter sequence is bounded away from zero; see \cite{BeraCurtRobiZhou21,ByrdCurtNoce08}.
+In the stochastic setting, where the gradient approximations employed satisfy Condition~\ref{ass.stoch_g}, boundedness (away from zero) of the merit parameter cannot be guaranteed.
+However, if the iterates generated by Algorithm \ref{alg.adaptiveSQP} converge to a stationary point of \eqref{prob.opt}, then, by Conditions~\ref{ass.stoch_g} and \ref{ass.stoch_linear_system_old}, the gradient approximation eventually become sufficient accurate, as do the solutions to the linear system.
+That being said, this is not sufficient to prove strong convergence and complexity guarantees for Algorithm \ref{alg.adaptiveSQP} across all iterations.
+To this end, we impose Condition~\ref{assum:stoch_redcond_old}, an additional technical condition on the gradient approximation and the search direction employed, and, to the best of our knowledge, prove the first complexity guarantees in this setting.